learn-co-curriculum/phase-4-mock-challenge-camping-fun/README.md

 - Running `rspec` and seeing if your code passes the tests
 - Running the React application in the browser and interacting with the API via the frontend
-- Running the Rails server and using Postman make requests
+- Running the Rails server and using Postman to make requests

 ## Models